phuongwj/Telemed-Consult-Messages-Backend-System/README.md

         + Another plus to using PostgreSQL is because of its' ACID compliance, as it is crucial for medical data where you can't afford to lose messages or have inconsistent data.

-    - A add-on I really like for this project is **Docker**, since Docker does all the work of bundling the dependencies of application for you, and you just need to run the containers, then it also works on another person's computer.
+    - An add-on I really like for this project is **Docker**, since Docker does all the work of bundling the dependencies of application for you, and you just need to run the containers, then it also works on another person's computer.
 I really like Docker because of the ease of setup for everybody.
 And also the fact that developers cloning this wouldn't have to download PostgreSQl and do all the database set up, through running Docker, a PostgreSQL image with pre-seeded data using Docker Volumes will be created, and be ready for local development.
 So Docker is just really good for local development.
         + **More about Docker Volumes:** Volumes are persistent data stores for containers, created and managed by Docker.
 When you create a volume, it's stored within a directory on the Docker host. (references: [Docker Volumes](https://docs.docker.com/engine/storage/volumes/))

 - *What trade-offs did you make given the time limit?*